• Use Cases

 HubSpot Integration

-Update lifecycle state from event-driven rules instead of delayed CRM syncs.
+Update lifecycle state per workspace from event-driven rules instead of delayed CRM syncs.

 Open link